 Details of the Underwriters No. of shares underwritten Amount Underwritten (₹ in Lakh) % of the total Issue Size Underwritten

-Horizon Management Private Limited 34,29,000 [•] 100%
+Horizon Management Private Limited 34,29,000 1,508.76 100%

 19 R N Mukherjee Road,

 Main Building, 2nd Floor,

 Kolkata - 700 001,

 West Bengal, India.

 Telephone: +91 334 600 0607

 Facsimile: +91 334 600 0607

 E-mail: smeipo@horizon.net.co

-Includes 1,80,000 Equity shares of Face Value of ₹10.00 each for cash of ₹ [•]/- the Market Maker Reservation Portion which are to be subscribed by the Market Maker in its own account in order to claim compliance with the requirements of Regulation 261 of the SEBI (ICDR) Regulations, as amended.
+^{}Includes 1,80,000 Equity shares of Face Value of ₹10.00 each for cash of ₹ 79.20 Lakhs/- the Market Maker Reservation Portion which was be subscribed by the Market Maker in its own account in order to claim compliance with the requirements of Regulation 261 of the SEBI (ICDR) Regulations, as amended.

-In the opinion of our Board of Directors (based on a certificate given by the Underwriter), the resources of the abovementioned Underwriter is sufficient to enable it to discharge its underwriting obligation in full.
+In the opinion of our Board of Directors (based on a certificate given by the Underwriter), the resources of the above-mentioned Underwriter is sufficient to enable it to discharge its underwriting obligation in full.
 The above mentioned Underwriter is registered with SEBI under Section 12(1) of the SEBI Act and registered as brokers with the Stock Exchanges.